 What is the toughest G-Shock watch?
 It’s a question that is often asked but is difficult to answer definitively.
 By definition all G-Shock watches are extremely tough and all models are thoroughly tested by Casio R&D for shock resistance and 200-meter water resistance.
 However there are some G-Shock models that are generally considered to be the toughest, due to an extra-rugged exterior or unique structural components.
-We’ve limited our list to digital models for their practicality and value.

 The G-7900-3 is ideal for those who just want a rugged, no-nonsense watch that can take a lot of abuse.
 It is part of the G-RESCUE series designed for rescue workers.
 The oversized buttons and front backlight button allow for easy operation with gloves on.
 That along with its low-temperature resistant LCD display makes it a good choice for winter use.
 The thick multi-dimensional case and front screws give the G-7900-3 an extra-rugged look, and the olive green color of this model gives it a military vibe that adds to the toughness.
 The G-7900-3 is also equipped with a tide and moon graph for maritime users.

-The GX-56BB-1 looks like an oversized G-Shock DW-5600 and while Casio doesn’t claim this to be the toughest G-Shock, many fans believe that it is.
+The GX-56BB-1 looks like an almost comically oversized G-Shock DW-5600 and though Casio doesn’t claim this to be the toughest G-Shock, many fans believe that it is.
 It is specifically engineered to take a maximum amount of punishment.
 The GX-56BB-1 has one of the largest cases for a digital G-Shock.
 It is constructed of hard urethane on the outside with soft urethane on the inside to protect the module from impacts.
 It is one of the only digital G-Shock watches that uses Alpha Gel for maximum shock resistance and it is also mud-resistant with protected buttons like the Mudman and Rangeman.
 This Basic Black Out edition adds to the tough look with an all-black bezel, black buttons, and a dark reverse LCD display.
 A surprisingly popular model, the GX-56 is as tough as it looks.

 While the large case of the GD-400-1 isn’t quite as thick as the G-7900 or GX-56, it is one of the the only G-Shock models that comes standard with a “bull bar” face protector.
 This bull bar is noticeably thicker than the ones seen on DW-5600 models and it gives the watch a very tough appearance.
 Designed for skateboarders and extreme athletes, the GD-400-1 looks more like something a S.W.A.T. team would wear.